sockeqwe/mosby/viewstate.md

 }
 {% endhighlight %}

-We hope you get the point: a `ViewState` is basically just an object that holds the current `MvpViews` internal state and persists that into a Bundle and retrieve the internal state out of that Bundle after screen orientation changes. `ViewState.apply()` gets called internally to actually apply the ViewState to the corresponding MvpView (see chapter Delegation below).
+`ViewState` is basically just an object that holds the current `MvpView's` internal state and data required to display the current state.

+## How does the ViewState survive screen orientation changes?
+What happens with an Fragment (or Activity or ViewGroup) when the user rotates the device from landscape to portrait?
+The Fragment (or Activity or ViewGroup) gets destroyed and an entirely new Fragment object gets created.
+What does that mean for the ViewState?
+For simplicity let's say that there are two Fragments: `PortraitFragment` and `LandscapeFragment`.
+Let's assume that we start our app in `PortraitFragment` and when the user rotates his device the `PortraitFragment` gets destroyed and the `LandscapeFragment` gets created.
+A ViewState object was created and referenced from `PortraitFragment`.
+When `PortraitFragment` gets destroyed all the objects referenced by `PortraitFragment` will be destroyed as well.
+However, we have to ensure that the ViewState object (refrence) will be kept during screen orientation and be reattached to `LandscapeFragment`.

+Doing that with Fragments is easy because Fragments offer a method to turn retaining instance state on: `Fragment.setRetainInstance(true)`.
+This transforms a Fragment into a "RetainingFragment" which means only the Fragment's GUI (the `android.view.View`  returned from `onCreateView()`) get's destroyed an newly created but all referenced objects (like ViewState) will still be there after screen orientation changes.
+Mosby offers a similar approach for Activities (by using `onRetainNonConfigurationInstance()`).
+So the ViewState instance can be moved from `PortraitFragment` to `LandscapeFragment` and `PortraitActivity` to `LandscapeActivity` painlessly because the ViewState object will be kept in memory.

+As android is a real multitasking operating system Activities (and containing Fragments and ViewGroups) can be destroyed in background, i.e. when the user starts another activity because of low memory.
+What does that actually mean for referenced objects?
+Everything in memeory gets destroyed incl.
+ViewState.
+So how do you deal with that in Android?
+You have to persist your state into a `Bundle` in `Activity.onSaveInstanceState(Bundle bundle)` and restore the state in `Activity.onCreate(Bundle savedState)` (same for Fragments).
+Hence Mosby offers two kind of ViewState.
+ViewState itself is a interface and is meant to be kept in memory during screen orientation changes. `RestorableViewState extends ViewState` is a special ViewState that offers you the possibility to serialize and deserialize your ViewState into or from a Bundle.
+So `RestorableViewState` can be used to "survive" these scenarios when activty gets destroyed in background.
+But that also means, that the data required for the given view state must be serializeable as well usually by implementing `Parcelable` interface.
+In our previous example Countries-List example we have to make `Country` class `Parcelable` to put it into a `RestorableViewState`.
+There are already some RestorableViewState implementations available like ArrayListLceViewState (to be used when your data is ArrayList<? extends Parcelable>) or CastedArrayListLceViewState (to be used with List<? extends Parcelable>).
+Check the java docs for implementations.

 Please note, that a `Bundle` is limited in size by 1MB roughly.
 That means that you can not put arbitrary big data (i.e. a very very very huge list of Countries) into the ViewState which at the end gets stored into the Bundle.
-Therefore `ViewState` is not a solution for all use cases, but it should cover the most use cases sufficiently.
-Another solution is to use retaining Fragments (discussed later).
+Therefore `RestorableViewState` is not a solution for all use cases, but it should cover the most use cases sufficiently.

+Please note also that `setRetainInstance()` is not available for ViewGroups.
+Hence you have to use `RestorableViewState` in combination with ViewGroups (like MvpViewStateLinearLayout).

 ## What about the Presenter?
-Glad you asked.
-So what happens during a screen orientation change is that the MvpView (may be an Activity, Fragment or ViewGroup) gets destroyed.
-Per default the Presenter get's destroyed as well.
-So the solution of ViewState discussed so far is just to give the user of your app the impression that nothing has changed during orientation changes.
-What actually happens behind the scenes is that the View and Presenter gets destroyed, hence the Presenter should cancel running background tasks.
-In this example workflow we are taking an Activity as View, but it works pretty the same way for Fragments:
+Glad you ask!
+Presenter faces the same problem as ViewState: Can be kept in memory during screen orientation changes by using `setRetainInstance(true)` but will be destroyed when the activity gets destroyed in background.
+RestorableViewStates can be serialized into a bundle but Presenter are most of the time connected to the business logic that does something in a background thread.
+So when the Presenter get's destroyed it will loose the reference to the background thread as well.
+So the only thing we can do is restart that background thread by re-invoking the corresponding presenter method.
+To know in which state the presenter was we also use the ViewState.
+Mosby offers two methods `MvpViewStateActivity.onNewViewState()`, which is called when the Activity start for the first time, and `onViewStateInstanceRestored(boolean retainingInstance)`, when the view state has been restored (true as parameter if it was restored in memory by using `setRetainInstance()`).

+In this example workflow we are taking an Activity as View (it works pretty the same way for Fragments) to demonstrate how `isRetainInstance(false)` and `RestorableViewState` work together with the Presenter:

   1. We start our app in portrait
   2. The Activity (View) gets instantiated and calls `onCreate()`, `createPresenter()` and attaches the View (the Activity itself) to the Presenter by calling `presenter.attachView()`.
 Also `onNewViewState()` gets invoked.
 This basically means that the Activity is displayed for the first time.
 Usually you start loading data from this method.
   3. Next we rotate the device from portrait to landscape.
   4. `onDestroy()` gets called which calls `presenter.detachView(false)`.
 Presenter cancels background tasks.
-  5. `onSaveInstanceState(Bundle)` gets called where the `ViewState` gets saved into the Bundle.
+  5. `onSaveInstanceState(Bundle)` gets called where the `RestorableViewState` gets saved into the Bundle.
   6. App is in landscape now.
+Instead of switching between portrait and landscape we could also say that the original portrait activity has been destroyed in background (the workflow is the same).
 A new Activity gets instantiated and calls `onCreate()` and `createPresenter()`, which creates a new Presenter instance and attaches the new View (Activity itself) to the new Presenter by calling `presenter.attachView()`.
   7. `ViewState` gets restored from Bundle and restores the view's state by calling `ViewState.apply()`.
-If the `ViewState` was `showLoading()` then the presenter restarts  background threads.
+If the `ViewState` was `showLoading()` then the presenter's loading method will be called as well to restart the background business logic thread.

  To sum it up here is a lifecycle diagram for **Activities** with ViewState support, but it's pretty the same for Fragments as well.
  ![Model-View-Presenter]({{ site.baseurl }}/images/mvp-activity-lifecycle.png)

  You may be a little bit disappointed now you know that the Presenter gets destroyed and background work restarted.
-Understandable, but see it from the bright side: What you get with the solution discussed so far is a cleaner way to handle screen orientation changes like you don't have to save the views state by hand into a bundle and thing about canceling and restarting background tasks etc. but yes, you are still at the same point as without ViewState except the fact that we give the user the impression that everything has survived orientation changes.
-Don't be afraid, Mosby provides a real solution how Presenters can survive screen orientation changes described in the next chapter.

-## Retaining Fragments - Retaining Presenter
-What is a retaining Fragments?
-If you set `Fragment.setRetainInstanceState(true)` then the Fragment will not be destroyed during screen rotations.
-Only the Fragment's GUI (the `android.view.View`  returned from `onCreateView()`) get's destroyed an newly created.
-That means all of your fragment class member variables are still there after screen rotation and so is the presenter still there after screen orientation has been changed.
+This might also be critical in certain apps i.e. if you have a sign up view to register a new user you certainly don't want that the registration will be submitted twice to your apps backend.
+That is not a specific Mosby problem.
+It's an android problem!
+How would you deal with such a problem without Mosby?
+We would recommend to start an android service for submitting the registration.
+You could attach and reattach your Presenter to that service (business logic).
+Unlikely with another background thread or AsyncTask you can get a reference to an android service.
+Hence it's not problematic if the presenter instance gets recreated since presenter can retrieve a reference to the android service.

+Now let's have a look at the workflow for simple screen orientaion changes when we use `setRetainInstance(true)`.
 In that case we just detach the old view from presenter and attach the new view to presenter.
-Hence the presenter doesn't have to cancel any running background task, because the view gets reattached.
+As already discussed above by using `setRetainInstance(true)` the presenter and the ViewState will be kept in memory and will not be newly instantiated.
+Hence the presenter doesn't have to cancel any running background task, because only the view (GUI) gets recreated and  reattached to the presenter.
 Example:

   1. We start our app in portrait.
   2. The retaining Fragment gets instantiated and calls `onCreate()`, `onCreateView()`, `createPresenter()` and attach the view (the Fragment himself) to the Presenter by calling `presenter.attachView()`.
 Also `onNewViewState()` gets invoked.
 This basically means that the Fragment is displayed for the first time.
 Typically this is the right point to start loading the data.